5 Success Factors for a Hybrid Workforce Model

 Concepts like secure access service edge (SASE) and zero trust can help organizations adapt to a fluctuating network edge; apply consistent security policies, regardless of where the end user is located; and protect against threats, both inside and outside of the organization's four walls.

 There is much to consider when transitioning to a hybrid work model.
 Organizations must identify which employees will return to the office versus remain remote; understand how employees will collaborate, connect and access the tools they need; and enhance efforts to ensure employee safety.

-At WWT, we understand each office faces its own unique set of challenges and considerations when reopening.
-We can help guide you through these five steps and identify the right technologies for your organization so you can improve the digital employee experience and ensure a safe reopening.
+At WWT, we understand each office faces its own unique set of challenges and considerations.
+We can help guide you through these five success factors and identify the right technologies for your organization so you can improve the digital employee experience while maintaining a safe workplace.